Sakkhor909/Sakkhor909/README.md

 ## I'm a Student, Developer, and Entrepreneur!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Learn more about TypeScript, Graphql and Prisma
 - ⚡ Fun fact: Some times Google bot thinks, I am a robot for searching a lot 🤣